box/box-developer-changelog/2024-10-24-box-ai-aws-models.md

 * AWS Claude 3 Haiku
 * AWS Titan Text Lite

-The AWS models are currently in **Preview** mode, which means you can use the model, but you may encounter quality, availability, and latency issues.
+Models offered in **Preview** mode have not been fully performance-tested at scale and are made available on an as-is basis.
+You may experience variability in model/output quality, availability, and accuracy.

 You can use the provided models to [override the default model][1] used in the AI agent configuration.
 For further details on Box AI API, see the [guides][2] and [API reference][3].